What is a Mammogram?

 Types of Mammograms

 - Screening mammogram.
-This type of mammogram is recommended yearly to look for signs of breast cancer before you experience symptoms.
+Recommended each year to look for changes in the breast and detect signs of breast cancer before you have symptoms.

 There are several factors that can put you at a higher risk for breast cancer, including:

-- Having one or more first-degree female relatives with premenopausal breast cancer
+- Having one or more first-degree female relatives diagnosed with premenopausal breast cancer

-- Unhealthy diet or a lack of regular exercise
+- Unhealthy lifestyle habits, including poor diet or lack of regular exercise

-- Extended hormone exposure due to early menstrual periods or delayed menopause.
+- Extended hormone exposure due to starting menstrual periods early or experiencing menopause later in life